 The Board of Directors has defined the Bank's liquidity limits for the daily operational level and for budgeting plans.
-The Danish FSA has designated BankNordik as a systematically important financial institutions (SIFI).
-With a liquidity coverage ratio (LCR) of 209 % at 31.
-December 2017 BankNordik's liquidity position remains robust.
+The Danish FSA designated BankNordik as a systematically important financial institution (SIFI) in 2015.
+With a liquidity coverage ratio (LCR) of 266 % at 31.
+December 2018 BankNordik's liquidity position remains robust.